Basketball in Lithuania

 Basketball is the most popular sport in Lithuania.
 During public opinion polls in Lithuania, citizens regularly describe basketball as their priority interest sport.
 Research in 2015 indicated that nearly 41% of the population in Lithuania watched the EuroBasket 2015 final between Lithuania and Spain.
 The final became the most watched event of the 21st century in Lithuania.
 The popularity of basketball among Lithuanians led to it being nicknamed as the "second religion" in Lithuania.

 In the 1930s, Lithuanian-American basketball coaches and players helped the Lithuania men's national basketball team win the last EuroBasket tournaments prior to World War II in 1937 and 1939.
 These events caused an increase in the popularity of basketball in Lithuania.

 Following the country's occupation by the Soviet Union during World War II, Lithuanian players frequently competed with the Soviet men's national team.
 Lithuanian locals supported BC Žalgiris, particularly against Russian teams.
 After Lithuania's independence from the Soviet Union in 1990, the national team won a bronze medal in the 1992 Olympics.
 Lithuania has since won two more bronze medals at the Olympics, a bronze medal at the 2010 FIBA World Championship, and five EuroBasket medals, including the country's third title at FIBA EuroBasket 2003 in Sweden.

+Professional basketball in Lithuania is governed by the FIBA-affiliated Lithuanian Basketball Federation.
+The system includes three men's leagues that employ promotion and relegation, most notably the LKL, and a women's league.

-At the professional club level, BC Žalgiris won the EuroLeague in 1999 and the FIBA Saporta Cup in 1998.
+The club BC Žalgiris won the EuroLeague in 1999 and the FIBA Saporta Cup in 1998.
 BC Žalgiris was also the FIBA Intercontinental Cup champion in 1986 under Soviet occupation.
 BC Lietuvos Rytas of Vilnius won the EuroCup twice in 2005 and 2009.